linusjf/BIAY/January2024.md

 " Keep back thy servant also from presumptuous sins; let them not have dominion over me!
 Then I shall be blameless, and innocent of great transgression. "  Psalm 19:13

 May the Holy Spirit lead us. 🙏

+### Day 19 Simitra ###

+Genesis 37:11,  "So his brothers were jealous of him".
+Every action that we take is first perceived in the mind.
+That's why Romans 12:2 tells us to "be transformed by the renewing of your minds so that you may discern what is the will of God, what is good and acceptable and perfect".

+James 3:16,"For wherever there is jealousy and selfish ambition, there you will find disorder and evil of every kind".
+The jealousy of Joseph's brothers allowed them to go to the extent of selling their own brother as a slave.

+Let us ask for God's grace to be vigilant knowing what an evil jealousy is.